Augmented Reality in IoT

 An interview with Ian Kanski, CTO of UrsaLeo

-The use of augmented reality (AR) in industrial applications is growing by leaps and bounds and has become tantamount in Industry 4.0 concepts.
+The use of augmented reality (AR) in IoT and industrial applications is growing by leaps and bounds and has become tantamount in Industry 4.0 concepts.
 In fact, 28 percent of those surveyed in a recent PwC study reported that they have implemented, piloted, or planned to implement AR and/or virtual reality (VR) technology.

 AR enables workers to access digital information and combine it with the physical world.
 When used with a photorealistic 3D digital twin, it becomes even more powerful, allowing the on-site workforce to interact with offsite experts when a challenge arises or questions on how to operate or fix something comes up.